NEW: One of two Zodiac Killer survivors says someone always stirs up the unsolved case

 Investigators say they aren't aware of the book but will look into its claims

-The Zodiac serial killer is believed to have killed five people in 1968-69 and gained notoriety by writing several letters to police boasting of the slayings, with swatches of bloody clothing as proof of his claims.
-The serial killer claimed to have killed as many as 37 people and has never been caught.
+The Zodiac Killer has been connected to five deaths between 1968-69.
+Though he was never caught, he gained notoriety by writing several letters to police and newspapers boasting of the slayings.
+He included swatches of bloody clothing as proof of his claims of killing as many as 37 people.

 On Tuesday, police in northern California said they weren’t aware of the book or its claims.